 The start date of the pregnancy is calculated by subtracting 14 days from the date of insemination, follicular punction or the date of the punction of the donor in the case of oocyte (egg) recipients.

 The weeks of development of the embryo correspond to those of a natural pregnancy.
-There is no delay or acceleration of the growth of the baby related to assisted reproduction techniques.

 However, some symptoms can indicate a more important problem and, in this case it is best to go to your doctor or hospital immediately.
 For example: severe pain at the beginning of a pregnancy.